How To Fit Skirting Boards

 Step 3: One the board is loose, use the wrecking bar to pry it off the wall.
 If you’ve attached the board using screws, professionals advise pushing the board off against the wall stud.
 This offers more support and helps avoid plaster being damaged.

 For the tools you need to get the job done, choose BC Profiles.
 We have thousands of products in stock from the biggest manufacturers, with over 25 years of industry experience.
-From skirting boards to drainage and PVC building materials, you’ll find everything you need right here.
+Now you know how to fit skirting boards, choose from our range of quality skirting boards, featured alongside our vast collection of drainage and PVC building materials.
+You’ll find everything you need right here.